fuchsia-br/fargo/README.md

     fargo cargo rustc -- ++ --emit=llvm-ir

 will get cargo to cause rustc to emil llvm ir files.

+## Creating a .cargo/config

+`fargo --write-config` will create a .cargo directory with a config file that tells cargo how to compile artifacts for Fuchsia and how to run them.
+Creating such a config file might allow some tools to work that otherwise would not be able to compile artifacts for Fuchsia.

+The config file created will be for the architecture and debug/release options that are passed to fargo with the `write-config` command.
+If you wish to switch to a different architecture or build, re-run `write-config`.

 ## Getting help